semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 Multiple data formats can be found in this repository.
 First, each of the used datasets follows a general XML or JSON format.
-Despite this, most datasets have a different format and are, therefore not directly comparable.
+Despite this, most datasets have a different format and are, therefore, not directly comparable.

 [![Temporal Conversion Formats Overview](docs/images/temporal-conversion-formats.png)](#data)
 > The graphic shows the datasets, formats, and the relations between them.